1050 Wishard Blvd.

 Dr. Bigatti graduated from the Joint Program in Clinical Psychology between University of California San Diego and San Diego State University.
 Her degree is in Clinical Psychology with a Behavioral Medicine specialization.
 She completed her clinical internship at Yale University School of Medicine.
 Since obtaining her degree, Dr. Bigatti has been an academician and researcher, with over 60 publications and well over 150 research presentations at local, national, and international scientific conferences.
 She has received both internal and external funding for her research endeavors.

-In an effort to reduce this time commitment and burden for researchers to connect to community partners.
-Dr. Bigatti started, with other collaborators on campus, the Latinx Community University Research Coalition of Indiana.
+To expand research to underserved populations, Dr. Bigatti co-founded the Latinx Community University Research Coalition of Indiana.
 The mission of the coalition is to connect university researchers with community organizations to address equity and well-being for Latinos across the state of Indiana, through community-engaged research efforts.

-The conference was featured in the local Spanish Media (https://www.youtube.com/watch?v=HocqWqoIIRs).
+Dr. Bigatti's ongoing projects focus on breast cancer in Black women, including exploring their experiences during treatment and developing interventions to improve these, especially with cancer care providers.
+This research follows a community-based participatory research framework, and addresses health disparities.
 Black women are more likely to die from breast cancer than all other groups, a disparity that in Indiana translates into a 42% higher likelihood of mortality.
 Dr. Bigatti partners with Pink-4-Ever Ending Disparities in research efforts to address this disparity.
-They recently completed a study assessing participants weekly throughout their cancer treatment to identify the points at which problems occur and what experiences specifically surround them.
-They are currently working on follow-up studies to improve the breast cancer experience of Black women.